pascalgolec/StructuralDDP.jl/docs/src/index.md

             β)
 ```

+The `DiscreteDynamicProblem` constructor creates a problem instance.
+The order of the variables must be exacly as in the example above.

-The solver supports any type of univariate distribution distribution and multivariate-normal distributions.
-The [Distributions.jl package](https://juliastats.github.io/Distributions.jl/stable/) contains the syntax for implementing these distributions.
+The package supports any type of univariate shock distribution and multivariate-normal shock distributions.
+[Distributions.jl](https://juliastats.github.io/Distributions.jl/stable/) contains the syntax for implementing different shock distributions.

 The state space is strictly enforced - the state variables are always forced to stay within their bounds upper and lower bounds.